alphagov/notifications-python-client/DOCUMENTATION.md

 * ask recipients to confirm their email address before downloading
 * choose the length of time that a file is available to download

-To turn these features on or off, you will need version X.X.X of the Python client library or a more recent version.
+To turn these features on or off, you will need version 6.4.0 of the Python client library or a more recent version.

 #### Add contact details to the file download page